ibm-cloud-architecture/refarch-kc-container-ms/README.md

 This project is part of the container shipment implementation solution you can read detail [here.](https://ibm-cloud-architecture.github.io/refarch-kc/).

-The goal of this Container management service to support the reefer containers inventory management and to process all the events related to the container entity.
-To read the best practices and how to relate to the implementation we are doing see the book [format here](https://ibm-cloud-architecture.github.io/refarch-kc-container-ms).
+The goal of this Container management service is to support the reefer containers inventory management and to process all the events related to the container entity.
+To read the best practices and the "how tos" relate to the different implementation we are doing see the book [format here](https://ibm-cloud-architecture.github.io/refarch-kc-container-ms).

-Update 03/03/2019.
+Update 03/12/2019.

 ### Building this booklet locally